-Here we list a selection of wind and watermills in Wales which open to the public either regularly or occasionally.
+Mills in Wales shows a selection of wind and watermills in Wales, many of which are open to the public either regularly or occasionally.
 Some of the mills listed are only open on National Mills Weekend, but others open on regular days each month.

 Visiting the mills